LanguageStructure/Tweet_phyloTG/TwitterConf.md

 ## 4 (Explaining a model)

-Evolutionary methods: we experiment from simple (NJ) to highly complex ones for millions of trees (Bayesian MCMC, covarion model, relaxed clock).
-The challenge is to deliver the best single tree to summarize the results.
+Evolutionary methods: we start from simple (NJ) to highly complex ones for millions of trees (Bayesian MCMC, covarion model, relaxed clock, independent rates of variation).
+Basic calibrations from literature.
+Challenge: deliver the best single tree that summarizes the results.

 NJ | NeighbourNet | Density Tree | (Gerhard's method) |
 :-------------------------:|:-------------------------:|:--------------------:|:-----------------|